whosonfirst/whosonfirst-sources/sources/README.md

 ## World Meteorological Organization

-_Country abbreviations used in weather reports from the World Meteorological Organization._
+_Country abbreviations used in weather reports from the World Meteorological Organization.
+Data for concordance values is sourced from Statoids._

 * id: `1158832833`
 * name: `wmo`